devsynxoffical/YGIHolidayhomes/latest/README.md

 - Properties are stored in `backend/data/properties.json`
 - Make sure to sync properties from the frontend if needed using the sync script
-- The admin panel requires the backend server to be running
+- The admin panel is configured to connect to the Railway backend by default
+- For local development, set `VITE_API_URL=http://localhost:5000` in your `.env` file